 The first major direct effect of the green revolution has been the sharp increase in agricultural production.
 As a result of the new agricultural strategy, food grains output increased substantially.
-So far as food grains are concerned, the wheat seems to have made rapid strides with its production increasing from 11.1 million tons in the third plan (annual average ) to 63 million tons in 1995-96
+So far as food grains are concerned, wheat seems to have made rapid strides with its production increasing from 11.1 million tons in the third plan (annual average ) to 63 million tons in 1995-96

 - Increase in per Acre yield

-Not only did the Green Revolution increase the total agricultural output, it also increased the per hectare yield.
+Not only did the Green Revolution increase the total agricultural output, but it also increased the per hectare yield.
 In the case of wheat, the per hectare yield increased from 850 kg/hectare to an incredible 2281 kg/hectare by 1990.

 - Rural Employment

 Capital-intensive techniques of the new agricultural strategy are supposed to be also at the same time labor-intensive.
 This new technology is characterized by frequent application of water fertilizers, insecticides, double cropping larger volumes of transportation, marketing, and food processing.
 This will lead to increased income among agricultural laborers and small farmers.

 After the green revolution, India was finally on its way to self-sufficiency, there was now enough production for the population and to build stock in case of emergency we did not need to import grains or depend on other countries for our food supply.
 India was able to start exporting its agricultural produce.

 An important aspect of the new agricultural strategy is the stress it lays, on making agriculture dependent on industries for its inputs.
 Traditional Indian agriculture was self-sufficient in the matter of its input requirements.
 But the new strategy attaches great importance to industrial products as agricultural inputs.

 The Green Revolution majorly benefited the farmers.
 Their income saw a significant raise.
 Not only were they surviving, but they were also prospering which enabled them to shift to commercial farming from only sustenance farming.